egeersu/KnetONNX/README.md

 ## Tutorial

-Here is how you create the Knet model corresponding to the ONNX file, and perform a forward pass:
+Here is how you create the Knet model corresponding to an ONNX file and perform a forward pass:

 ```julia
 using Knet; using KnetONNX;